IV.

 a bag of salt, blessed by our priest, not Granny’s

-because, mam says, he’s more superstitious
+because, Mam says, he is more superstitious

 than an old woman, and water from Doon Well.